ZIP code formats: A global guide to accurate postal codes

 ZIP Codes come in four main varieties:

-Standard: Covers broader geographic areas and represents the majority of ZIP Codes.
+Standard: Covers broader geographic areas and represents the majority of postal codes.

 Unique: Assigned to singular high-volume locations, like government offices or universities.